 A “deaf musicologist’s” approach

-The analysis shown so far replaced a comparison of sound rendering — read page Comparing temperaments — with a visual pattern-matching issue.
-We made it clear that musicians and instrument tuners of the Baroque period were trying to achieve consonance in terms of simple frequency ratios for fifths (close to 3/2) and harmonic major thirds (close to 5/4).
-This approach and its underlying assumptions are discussed on page Just intonation: a general framework.
+The analysis shown so far has replaced a comparison of sound rendering — see the page Comparing temperaments — with a visual problem of pattern-matching.
+We have shown that Baroque musicians and tuners sought to achieve consonance in terms of simple frequency ratios for fifths (close to 3/2) and harmonic major thirds (close to 5/4).
+This approach and its underlying assumptions are discussed on the page Just intonation: a general framework.

-Further, one might be tempted to assert that a “just-intonation” minor third should be harmonic (ratio close to 6/5), yet the decision should stay open.
-To this effect, it is possible to enter an additional set of melodic and harmonic intervals which the analyst estimates significant for the evaluation of tonal scales.
-Each interval is set by an integer ratio — which may be as complex as necessary.
+Furthermore, one might be tempted to claim that a "just intonation" minor third should be harmonic (ratio close to 6/5), but the decision should remain open.
+To this end, it is possible to enter an additional set of melodic and harmonic intervals that the analyst considers significant for the evaluation of tonal scales.
+Each interval is defined by an integer ratio — which can be as complex as necessary.

-A comparative pattern matching will assign a numeric score to every scale assessed for its fitting with the musical work.
-This makes it possible to sort candidate scales.
-Still, two separate scores are required, one for melodic and the next one for harmonic intervals.
-A weighed sum of scores is therefore used for sorting the list of scales.
+Comparative pattern matching assigns a numerical score to each scale that has been evaluated for its fit with the musical work.
+This allows the candidate scales to be sorted.
+However, two separate scores are required, one for melodic intervals and one for harmonic intervals.
+A weighted sum of scores is therefore used to sort the list of scales.

 This method has been implemented in the Tonal analysis process.
-We compared all scales defined in ‘-cs.tryTunings’ — containing notably all temperaments documented by Pierre-Yves Asselin — in terms of their adequacy for the rendering of melodic and tonal intervals in François Couperin’s Les Ombres Errantes:
+We have compared all the scales defined in '-to.tryTunings' — including in particular all the temperaments documented by Pierre-Yves Asselin — in terms of their suitability for the rendering of melodic and tonal intervals in François Couperin's Les Ombres Errantes:

 Great result!
-The machine confirms that scale ‘rameau_en_sib
+The machine confirms that the scale 'rameau_en_sib

-’ is the best candidate for the interpretation of Les Ombres Errantes.
+' is the best candidate for the interpretation of Les Ombres Errantes.
 Its scores are significantly better for both melodic and harmonic intervals.
-(Altogether, 45 tuning schemes have been tried.)
+(A total of 45 tuning schemes were tried.)

-By default, the scoring of melodic and harmonic intervals only takes into account perfect fifths (3/2) and harmonic major thirds (5/4) as “good” intervals, with respective weights of 2 and 1, and wolf fifths (40/27), wolf fourths (320/243) and Pythagorean major thirds (81/64) rated as “bad” intervals weighing respectively -2, -2 and -1.
-All these weights can be modified as shown on the above picture.
+By default, the evaluation of melodic and harmonic intervals considers only perfect fifths (3/2) and harmonic major thirds (5/4) as "good" intervals, with weights of 2 and 1 respectively, and wolf fifths (40/27), wolf fourths (320/243) and Pythagorean major thirds (81/64) as "bad" intervals, with weights of -2, -2 and -1 respectively.
+All these weights can be modified as shown in the image above.

 We repeat the comparison with the additional option of harmonic minor thirds (6/5) as melodic intervals:

-Expectedly, all melodic scores increased but the winner remained.
-If we add the Pythagorean major second (ratio close to 9/8) we get the following:
+As expected, all the melodic values increased, but the winner remained.
+If we add the Pythagorean major second (ratio close to 9/8), we get the following:

 The ‘rameau_en_sib